aosmith16/aosmith/content/about/_index.md

 date = "2017-12-19"
 +++

-I currently work as a consulting statistician.
-This involves a lot of advising researchers on statistics, statistical programming, study design, etc., with only a smidge of time dedicated to doing novel analyses.
+I currently work as a consulting statistician, advising researchers on statistics, statistical programming, study design, etc.  I teach workshops in R for graduate students who are just getting started in R, with the goal of making their transition to a programming language as smooth as possible.

-I work primarily in R, and teach R workshops at the graduate-student level to make moving into a programming language easier for students.